d2pro/vue-heroicons/README.md

 ## Acknowledgements

-This project is inspired by and based on .
+This project is inspired by and based on [Oh Vue Icons!](https://github.com/Renovamen/oh-vue-icons) from Xiaohan Zou (@Renovamen).

 &nbsp;